Family Law Lawyer on the Gold Coast

-For more information on making an enquiry with our Family Law Solicitor, please see our Frequently Asked Questions.
-Upon booking an initial consultation with our Family Lawyer, we will email you a consultation information sheet for your completion and return prior to your appointment.
+For more information on making an enquiry with our Gold Coast family lawyer, please see our Frequently Asked Questions.
+Upon booking an initial consultation with our Family Law Solicitors Gold Coast, we will email you a consultation information sheet for your completion and return prior to your appointment.

 For more information on our specific services, please browse through the pages below:

 Family Law, Stay Alert, read, watch and listen.

 Obtaining a Divorce officially ends a marriage.
 You can apply for a At OMB Solicitors, we charge a fixed fee for a Divorce.

 Our fixed fee includes preparing and filing the Divorce, arranging for service of your Application on your spouse, attending the Divorce Hearing and any other interim steps required to be undertaken to finalise your Divorce….

 If you are thinking about separating or have already separated, it is important that you obtain legal advice in relation to your Property Matters.